Director of Development

 The Director of Development will oversee the development department of The Attic, which includes:

-- Planning and Strategy- Drive the work of the development team including long-term, annual, and day-to-day planning, prioritizing, and management of The Attic’s development work.
+- Planning and Strategy- Drive the work of the development department including long-term, annual, and day-to-day planning, prioritizing, and management of The Attic’s development work.
 Create an annual fundraising plan in collaboration with Attic staff and board leadership.

 - Grant Writing and Grants Management- Maintain and expand our grants program, draft and edit grant proposals and/or work in collaboration with a grant writing consultant to develop proposals, prepare timely grant reports, steward relationships with existing foundation donors, cultivate new foundations, and develop strategies for aligning The Attic’s programmatic goals and projects with the interests of corporate foundations.
 Manage grant tracking and record keeping.